South Park Mexican: 2000–01: Child support lawsuit

 In July 2000, Houston police officers appeared at the headquarters of Dope House Records with court orders for Coy, involving a lawsuit filed by a 20-year-old female who claimed that, in 1993, he impregnated her when she was 13.
 Their son was born months later.
 At the time of the lawsuit, their child was 6 years old.
 The plaintiff later demanded child support payments from him.

 After a DNA paternity test, it was confirmed 99.9% positive that Coy was, in fact, the biological father of the victim's son.
 He was ordered to pay the victim and their son $28,000 in unpaid child support as well as hospital fees for prenatal and birth expenses.

 Following Coy's arrest on charges of aggravated sexual assault in late 2001, the Harris County District Attorney's office announced that the 1993 incident would be pressed as a criminal charge against him.

 2005: Lawsuit from victim

 In February 2005, the aggravated sexual assault victim, now twelve years old that year, was awarded (on behalf of her parents) $25,000 in damages and liability.

-Personal life

-Coy is the father of three children.
-He has remained a close friend to rapper Baby Bash throughout the incarceration.
-He was once married to Carolyn Rodriguez from 2010 to 2019.